-On February 15, 2018, Google rolls out new ad-blocking functionality on its Chrome browser.
-The most popular browser in the world, with 59.3 percent market share, will now start automatically blocking ads it rules as intrusive.
-Those include video ads with sound that automatically play, large sticky ads that overtake the bottom of a computer screen and ads that blanket the entire screen.
-If your company is using any of these tactics in its online advertising, prepare to see click-throughs go way down.
+On February 15, 2018, Google rolled out new ad-blocking functionality on its Chrome browser.
+Video ads with sound that automatically play, large sticky ads that overtake the bottom of a computer screen and ads that blanket the entire screen are blocked.
+If your company has used any of these tactics in your online advertising, you've no doubt seen click-throughs go way down.

-Other examples of soon-to-be-blocked ads include ads that fill your screen as you scroll over them on a phone, flashing animated ads, and mobile ads that take up more than 30 percent of your screen.
+Other examples of blocked ads include ads that fill your screen as you scroll over them on a phone, flashing animated ads and mobile ads that take up more than 30% of your screen.

-Going forward, Google will examine a sample of web pages from your site.
+Google examines a sample of web pages from your site.
 If your site is running these types of ads, Google will contact you and offer you the opportunity to fix the issues and remove the ads within 30 days.
 It will tell you if your site is passing, warning or failing.

 Ad blocking is not a new phenomenon.
-More than 25 percent of current web surfers use ad-blocking technology on the desktop and 15 percent on mobile, according to the Interactive Advertising Bureau.
-IAB says that 20 percent of those people were convinced to turn ad blocking off for a site because they were not able to access the site's content.
+More than 25% of current web surfers use ad-blocking technology on the desktop and 15% on mobile, according to the Interactive Advertising Bureau.
+IAB says that 20% of those polled said they turned ad blocking off for a site because they were not able to access the site's content.
 Ultimately, companies following these online ad guidelines may improve ad performance.
-However, some $12 billion in ad revenue is still expected to be lost by the year 2020 as a result of this type of technology.

 How to make sure your ads comply with Google's Policy